-This policy was agreed at a a Church Council held o 1 THIS DOILE v was aurocu ar c 1
+This policy was agreed at a Church Council held on

 The Methodist Church, along with the whole Christian community, believes each person has a value and dignity which comes directly from God's creation in God's own image and likeness.
 Christians see this as fulfilled by God's re-creation of us in Christ.
 Among other things, this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.